jeffreykegler/old_kollos/design/sequence.md

 ## Closed ranges with a minimum of two or more

-Rewrite them so all ranges are either
+Rewrite them so all ranges are either blocks or 1-based.

-+ blocks, that is, the minimum and maximum the same; or
-+ 1-based.

 For `A**N..M % punct`, where N is 2 or more, introduce these new rules.
 ```